First-order phase transitions in Twin Higgs models: breaking in the Higgs potential only

 The results of our computations are plotted in figure~\ref{fig:scan}.
 It follows from the plots that there exists a small region in the parameter space, where ordinary sphaleron condition~\eqref{eq:CondvT1} for twin baryogenesis is satisfied~\footnote{Note that sphaleron decoupling conditions for the SM EW baryogenesis are never fulfilled.
 The ratio $v(T_c)/T_c$ was computed using \textit{initial} value of the SM Higgs VEV since the final value is obviously close to zero.
 The ratio obtained this way can only be used to roughly estimate the quality of perturbative approximation.}.
 This region is described by $\kappa<0$ which follows from the fact that first-order phase transition in this scenario requires $\sigma<0$ and hence relatively large positive $\rho$ which, in turn, requires $\kappa<0$ to accommodate the 125 GeV Higgs mass.
 Even though non-equilibrium dynamics takes place in both, the twin and SM sectors, in the latter EW sphalerons do not freeze-out in the new phase and therefore the formation of baryon asymmetry is not possible.
 Nevertheless, the obtained results prove that phase transition in TH models can be strongly first-order.

-To ensure that observed strong transitions are not an artifact of our low-order perturbative expansion, we recomputed the ratio $v(T_c)/T_c$, in the model where all massive vectors are absent.
-Since gauge bosons are mainly responsible for bad convergence at $T\sim T_c$, removing them renders theory far more stable at phase transition.
+To ensure that observed strong transitions are not an artifact of our low-order perturbative expansion, we recomputed the ratio $v(T_c)/T_c$, in the model with all gauge couplings set to zero.
+This eliminates the contributions from gauge bosons which are mainly responsible for bad convergence at $T\sim T_c$.
+Removing them renders theory far more stable at phase transition.
 Even after removing gauge boson contributions, which generically boost the transition order, at considerable part of the parameter space FOPT remains sufficiently strong to fulfill the condition \eqref{eq:CondvT1}.
 This proves that, at least for some parameter values, FOPTs observed in TH do not require potentially unreliable gauge boson contributions and are therefore robust.

 We should, however, emphasize that the region where FOPT is strong is characterized by relatively large values of $\rho$.
 For example, for $\lambda=1$ we found that phase transition in the twin sector fulfills the ordinary sphaleron decoupling condition \eqref{eq:CondvT1} for $\rho\gtrsim0.55$.
 Even though this satisfies $\rho<\lambda$ so the 125 GeV can be described as PNGB to a good approximation, some amount of tuning between $\kappa$ and $\rho$ is required to obtain the measured Higgs mass for such large values of $\rho$.
 This is because the 125 GeV Higgs mass implies $2\kappa+\rho\approx0.1$ so values of $\rho\gg0.1$ require additional tuning.
 One cannot precisely quantify this tuning without specifying UV completion of the model but one should keep in mind that generically there will be some upper bound $\rho$ stemming from naturalness.
 The weaker twin sphaleron condition \eqref{eq:CondvT2} for $\lambda=1$ leads to $\rho\gtrsim0.27$ for which the tuning in the Higgs mass is less severe.